Jaymieblaze/my-todo-app/README.md

     - **Response**: Empty response (status 200)
     - **Usage**: Deletes a todo via the “Confirm Deletion” modal.

+### Offline Handling
+- Operations are queued in local storage when offline.
+- Synced automatically when the browser detects an online state (navigator.onLine).

 ## Screenshots and Media

 ### Todo List Page